 • Visiting Professor monthly rounds.

-The fellows are also encouraged to attend additional anesthesiology-related meetings.
-Financial support is available if presenting original work.
+The fellows are also encouraged to attend additional anesthesiology-related meetings with financial support being available.

 Research and academic activities.